Embodied psychotherapy in

 People come to therapy for many reasons, including experiencing symptoms of depression, anxiety, stress or trauma.
 Or it could be a feeling like stuckness, frustration, disconnection, or emptiness, or something with a physical element like IBS or physical tension that has proven hard to shift in other ways.
 Or maybe there's simply a sense that something needs to change.

 Therapy is a space to become more conscious of the different factors that have influenced, and continue to influence your life.
 It can help separate who you've learned to be, who you'd like to be, and who you are.
 It's a place to work through and process difficult emotions, feelings and habits, and make room for a greater sense of connection and wholeness.
-It's a place to explore your unique embodiment - its challenges and also its gifts.
 It's a place for change, and for acceptance.

+I'm Adam.
 I am a member of the European Association for Body Psychotherapy, am on its publications committee and have contributed to its peer-reviewed journal.
-I am also on the steering committee of the Body Psychotherapy Network.
+I am also on the steering group of the UK Body Psychotherapy Network.

 Embodied Relating - Nick Totton